 The best way to help keep your dog and your home flea-free is to use a regular preventative flea treatment.

-Pet Station is not taking any responsibility for misuse or miss application, side effects, or etc. Consult your vet for any concerns.
+Pet Station is not taking any responsibility for misuse or miss application, side effects, or etc. Consult your vet for any concerns before and after use.